RoadieHQ/marketing-site/content/docs/getting-started/updating-the-ui/index.md

 In terms of the Backstage layout plugins can provide [three types of component](https://backstage.io/docs/plugins/composability#naming-patterns):
 1. Card - These are tiles which can be arranged into dashboards in the software catalog.
 E.g. The About card.
 2. Content - These are tabs which can be integrated with the catalog.
-E.g. The techdocs tab.
+E.g. The TechDocs tab.
 3. Page - These are top-level pages in Backstage, outside of the catalog.
 Accessible via links in the sidebar.
 E.g. The catalog itself is a Page.

 ## Updating the Catalog Layout